The Claypool Lennon Delirium – South of Reality

 If the self-titled album was mostly inspired by band’s first two albums and Condition Hüman broadened the inspiration to the first three albums, then The Verdict takes the inspiration another step further by also including some of the approach that was trademark of their fourth album Empire and the band even dips a toe in their 1994 masterpiece Promised Land.

 Another thing missing on the new album is that insane level of songwriting quality that characterized the previous two releases.
 The duo of and “Inside Out” and “Propaganda Fashion” are well-crafted, but anonymous.
-Fortunately, they are followed, by the absolute highlight of the album “Dark Reverie”, which with its mysticism and splendor matches the magic of “The Mission” from Operation: Mindcrime.
+Fortunately, they are followed, by the absolute highlight of the album “Dark Reverie”, which with its mysticism and splendour matches the magic of “The Mission” from Operation: Mindcrime.
 It’s as dramatic as it is elegant.
 This is Queensrÿche at its best.

 “Bent” and “Portrait” crave more from the listener, but they at the same time they are rather rewarding experience as well.
-Elsewhere “Launder the Conscience” never manages to grab the listener’s attention.
+Elsewhere, “Launder the Conscience” never manages to grab the listener’s attention.

-Overall this is another very good release by the band who has managed to come back from the abyss stronger than they’ve been in a long long time.
-The cover art work is even weaker than that of Condition Hüman, and songwriting and melodies suffer from a noticeable step down as well.
+Overall, this is another very good release by the band who has managed to come back from the abyss stronger than they’ve been in a long, long time.
+The cover art work is even weaker than that of Condition Hüman, and songwriting and melodies suffer from a noticeable step-down as well.

 The Verdict is a strong record, but at the same time it’s the weakest Queensrÿche album of La Torre era.